microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-1.0.0-rc1.md

 A new parameter has been added to the constructor.

-## RequiresCookerAttribute

-This class has been made abstract.
-Please replace it with either
-- `RequiresSourceCookerAttribute`
-- `RequiresCompositeCookerAttribute`

-depending on the type of required data cooker.

 ## Obsolete Code Removed

 Code that was previously attributed as obsolete is now removed.
 In addition to some of the elements